-On Sunday I had the privilege of shooting more Dalhousie Castle wedding photos.
-This was my second Dalhousie Castle wedding in three weeks, having also covered Helen and Bram’s wedding day at this amazing wedding venue.
+On Sunday I had the privilege of photographing another wonderful Dalhousie Castle wedding.
+This was my second Dalhousie Castle wedding in three weeks, having also covered Helen and Bram’s wedding day at this fantastic wedding venue.

 Dalhousie Castle dates from the 13th century and is a beautiful setting for a wedding.
-Set in its own grounds, the castle boasts its own private chapel where you can have your wedding rings delivered by an owl!
+The castle is set in its own grounds, and boasts a private chapel where you can have your wedding rings delivered by an owl!

 My day started with coverage of the preparations.
 Jen and Terry had travelled from Thunder Bay in Canada to be married at Dalhousie Castle.
 I love when people come from abroad to be married in Scotland, it’s fantastic to see and a genuine privilege to be part of such and occasion.
-As Jen and Terry were both getting ready at Dalhousie Castle I was able to cover both of their preparations.
+As Jen and Terry were both getting ready at Dalhousie Castle, I was able to cover both of their preparations in the hours before the ceremony.
 This is great as it means the newly-weds will have a good selection of photos to begin their wedding album.

 The wedding rings were delivered via Dalhousie’s owl outside on the patio.
-I got a few really nice action photos of the delivery, but I had to be quick as the owl is one fast moving bird!
+I got a few nice action pictures of the delivery, but I had to be quick as the owl is one fast moving bird!

 Jen was piped into the chapel for the wedding processional.
-Terry is a cool and relaxed kind of dude, but when I stood at the front of the chapel as Jen was coming down the stairs, I saw Terry’s eyes glazing over with emotion and just had to capture that moment.
-The wedding ceremony was lovely, with three readings by family and friends and just a lovely happy atmosphere.
+Terry is a relaxed kind of guy, but when I stood at the front of the chapel as Jen was coming down the stairs, I saw Terry’s eyes glazing over with emotion and just had to capture that moment.
+The wedding ceremony was lovely, with three readings by family and friends and just a friendly happy atmosphere.

-After the wedding ceremony there was time for everyone to congratulate the newly-weds and enjoy a celebratory glass of champagne.
+After the marriage ceremony, there was time for everyone to congratulate the newly-weds and enjoy a celebratory glass of champagne.
 The weather was warm and dry, so we headed out onto the patio to shoot a selection of group photos.
-Leaving the guests to enjoy their canapés and drinks, Jen, Terry and I went for a walk around the grounds of Dalhousie Castle to shoot a few romantic and contemporary photos.
+Leaving the guests to enjoy their canapés and drinks, Jen, Terry and I went for a walk around the beautiful grounds of Dalhousie Castle to shoot a few romantic and contemporary photos.

 The evening ended with me shooting photos of the first few dances.
-The evening entertainment was provide by an excellent band called The Saturns, they had the floor packed!
-A brilliant finale to a wonderful wedding day.
+The evening entertainment was provided by an excellent band called The Saturns, and they had the floor packed!
+A brilliant finale to a beautiful wedding day.

 Details of the wedding suppliers who helped make Jen and Terry’s Dalhousie Castle wedding so special and unique: